-Your hiring process will need to be rigorous and designed to ensure you hire the best candidate.
+Your hiring process must be rigorous and designed to ensure you hire the best candidate.
 The one who is going to bring real benefit to your business.
 However, you must sell yourself and your company to the candidate.
 If you don’t, they will never accept an offer.

 4. Your Job Post – Get Specific

-When hiring creative talent, one of the biggest mistakes you can make is to advertise with a run-of-the-mill, generic job post.
+When hiring creative talent, one of the biggest mistakes you can make is advertising with a run-of-the-mill, generic job post.
 Your job post must be specific, targeting the person you want to hire.